E7Ab8B/built-in-modules-py/docs/source/modules/itertools/index.md

 # itertools

-The `itertools` module in Python is a collection of **powerful and memory-efficient tools for working with iterators**, which are objects that can be iterated over.
+The {py:mod}`itertools` module in Python is a collection of **powerful and memory-efficient tools for working with iterators**, which are objects that can be iterated over.
 These tools enable:

 - efficient manipulation and combination of iterators